nikitkuv/jupyter_notebooks_ENG/Telecom plan classification/README.md

 **Status:** Completed

-**Goal**: train a model to predict customer churn in telecom company.
+**Goal**: build a model which is able to analyse historical customer behavior and recommend a new plan to new customers.

 **Stack:** sklearn, pandas, numpy, matplotlib, seaborn;